 Emma Freeman is an experienced litigator whose broad practice encompasses civil rights, class action, and commercial matters in federal and state court as well as various state and federal agencies.
-Ms. Freeman has represented individuals and organizations in cases involving housing and employment discrimination, #MeToo and sexual assault, misconduct and excessive force by police and correctional officers, the abuse of children and persons with disabilities, wrongful convictions, First Amendment religious free exercise, and other constitutional questions at both the trial and appellate level.
+Ms. Freeman has represented individuals and organizations in cases involving housing and employment discrimination, #MeToo and sexual assault, misconduct and excessive force by police and correctional officers, the abuse and wrongful death of children and persons with disabilities, wrongful convictions, First Amendment religious free exercise, and other constitutional questions at both the trial and appellate level.
 Her tailored, client-focused approach includes pre-suit investigation and negotiation as well as litigation aimed at obtaining both damages and injunctive relief from discriminatory or unlawful policies.
-Ms. Freeman’s commercial practice involves real estate and contract disputes, defamation suits, arbitrations, Sarbanes-Oxley whistleblower retaliation, and civil RICO matters.
+Ms. Freeman’s commercial practice involves real estate and contract disputes, federal government loan recovery, the New York Not-For-Profit Corporation Law and Religious Corporations Law, Sarbanes-Oxley whistleblower retaliation, defamation suits, and arbitrations.

 Prior to joining the Firm in 2017, Ms. Freeman clerked for the Hon.
 Raymond J. Lohier, Jr. of the Second Circuit Court of Appeals, the Hon.
 Patti B. Saris of the District of Massachusetts, and the Hon.
 Barbara A. Lenk of the Massachusetts Supreme Judicial Court.
 She previously worked with the Planned Parenthood Federation of America’s Public Policy Litigation and Law Department, the ACLU of Massachusetts, and a nationally-recognized police misconduct firm in Boston, Massachusetts.